Clinical Trials Need a Quality Copilot

 INCONSISTENCY

-The safety run-in section lists two different starting doses (24 mg and 80 mg) for the same drug combination.
+The same safety run-in section gives two different starting doses, 24 mg and 80 mg, for the same drug combination.

 AMBIGUITY